goodhood-eu/styleguide/css/README.md

 ### Variables

-Prefer camelCased variable names (e.g. `$myVariable`) over dash-cased or snake_cased variable names.
-It is acceptable to prefix variable names that are intended to be used only within the same file with an underscore (e.g. `$_myVariable`).
+Prefer dash-cased or camelCased variable names (e.g. `$my-variable`) over snake_cased variable names.
+It is acceptable to prefix variable names that are intended to be used only within the same file with an underscore (e.g. `$_my-variable`).

 ### Mixins

-Mixins should be used to DRY up your code, add clarity, or abstract complexity--in much the same way as well-named functions.
+Mixins should be used to DRY up your code, add clarity, or abstract complexity - in much the same way as well-named functions.
 Mixins that accept no arguments can be useful for this, but note that if you are not compressing your payload (e.g. gzip), this may contribute to unnecessary code duplication in the resulting styles.

 ### Extend directive